jh3nd3rs0n/jargyle/README.md

           The space separated list of socket settings for the client socket

       externalClient.bindHost=HOST
-          The binding host or address for the socket to connect to the external SOCKS server for external connections (default is 0.0.0.0)
+          The binding host name or address for the socket to connect to the external SOCKS server for external connections (default is 0.0.0.0)

-      externalClient.bindPort=INTEGER_BETWEEN_0_AND_65535
-          The binding port for the socket to connect to the external SOCKS server for external connections (default is 0)

       externalClient.connectTimeout=INTEGER_BETWEEN_1_AND_2147483647
           The timeout in milliseconds on waiting for the socket to connect to the external SOCKS server for external connections (default is 60000)